kufena/AdventOfCode2020/20b/Day20Go2/Day20Go2/Readme.md

+# --- This is a solution for the Second part of Day 20 ---

+See the sub-directory 20 for the first part.

+The idea behind this solution is that each Tile is actually a fluid combination of eight different orientations of what we read from the file, due to the various rotations and flips.
+There are 16 combinations but only 8 unique ones.

+This is good as for each Tile State (state) we keep the top, bottom, left and right sides, and the correctly orientated text of the tile.
+We can now match Tile/Tile State pairs to find neighbours.
+We can rule out illegal states (we look for states that match top to bottom, left to right, right to left and bottom to top only) and store the top, bottom, left and right matches.

+It turns out that each Tile and Tile State has only one match for each position, which makes life easier (I started out with a list of matches, but the data suggests there's each edge matches only one other tile.
+Convenient.
+If this wasn't the case, for each duplicate edge, you could easily just create a new Tile/Tile State pairing.)

+Now, corners are those Tile/Tile State pairs with two matches, and the top left hand corners are those that have a right to left and a bottom to top pairing.
+Each corner can become a top left corner if you think of rotating and positioning tiles in those way.

+For each top left corner we find a tiling grid to make a complete square.
+This is true for each corner, it seems.

+Once we have grids, it is easy to strip the edges of each tile and concatenate them so that they form a block of text - and array of long strings.

+We can now search point by point for monsters.
+A monster is a list of points which must be '#' characters.
+We do this for each grid, but in fact, it turns out that only one orientation of the tiles matches any monsters, and we use the result of that one in the challenge.

 # --- Day 20: Jurassic Jigsaw ---

 The high-speed train leaves the forest and quickly carries you south.
 You can even see a desert in the distance!
 Since you have some spare time, you might as well see if there was anything interesting in the image the Mythical Information Bureau satellite captured.